Updated July 2026

 Why is managing asbestos important?

 Proper management of asbestos is vital to prevent exposure to its hazardous fibres.
 When ACM is disturbed, fibres can become airborne and pose a significant health risk to anyone who inhales them.
-Managing asbestos ensures a safe working environment and compliance with occupational health and safety regulations.
+Managing asbestos effectively ensures compliance with WorkSafe WA regulations and protects the organisation from potential liability.

 Legal requirements for asbestos management